vippssommerstudenter2019/Documentation/docs/How it works - yaml guide.md

 	The name of a Subsection will -not- be the name on the website, or in the sidebar.
 	Contains:
 		- title			: The subsection title
-		- introduction	: The optional introduction of the coming endpoint(s)
+		- introduction	: [optional] The introduction of the coming endpoint(s)
-		- endpoints		: The optional list of formatted endpoint(s)
+		- endpoints		: [optional] The list of formatted endpoint(s)
-		- keywords		: The optional list of keyword(s) that will create hover-cards.
+		- keywords		: [optional] The list of keyword(s) that will create hover-cards.
-		- imagePath		: An optional link to an image / illustration.
+		- imagePath		: [optional] An link to an image / illustration.

 	Notes:
 		- Words / phrases in the introduction encapsulated in [brackets] will be replaced by the keyword function.